UCDavisLibrary/fin-server/docs/authentication-service/README.md

 ## Implementing a AuthenticationService

-At it's core a authentication service should be a web service.
+At its core an authentication service should be a web service.
 For this example we will create a service **foo** that sets up a listener to `/login`.
-Requests to fin server at `/auth/foo/login` will be proxied to the authentication service at `/login`.
+Requests to Fin server at `/auth/foo/login` will be proxied to the authentication service at `/login`.
 The service should handle the request and when finished respond with a custom header **X-FIN-AUTHENTICATED-AGENT**.
 The value of this header should be the authenticated users username.

-Example: user alice as been athenticated by AuthenticationService
+Example: user alice has been authenticated by AuthenticationService
 ```
-X-FIN-AUTHENTICATED-AGENT: alice
+X-FIN-AUTHENTICATED-AGENT: alice@local
 ```

 The fin service will see the custom header and take over the response to the user; minting a new jwt token, setting the token as a cookie and redirecting the user to a specified location finishing the authentication flow.
-The server will handle logout events with calls to `/auth/logout` clearing all cookies and deleting the users fin session.
+The core Fin server will handle logout events with calls to `/auth/logout` clearing all cookies and deleting the users fin session.

 ## AuthenticationService Config (the sharp edges)